Epilepsy/Seizures

 Adaptive equipment, including orthotics for the ankle and foot, can help improve strength and posture.

-In some cases, medication can be used to to treat hypertonia:
+In some cases, medication can be used for hypertonia:

 • Botox Injections: Botox (botulinum toxin) is used to temporarily relax overactive muscles by blocking nerve signals, reducing spasticity and improving range of motion.